Developmental Co-ordination Disorder (DCD)/Dyspraxia

 - Students with DCD are likely to have difficulties with handwriting, copying diagrams, and writing notes from the board.
 Keyboard skills can be difficult to acquire.

 - Students with DCD may have difficulty with fine motor skills for accuracy e.g. in laboratory work, or in precise clinical skills for courses such as Nursing.

 - Concentration, time management, and planning can be very challenging for some students with DCD.

 - Some people with DCD can be sensitive to sensory information such as sound, light, or touch.

 - Students with DCD may have difficulties with written expression, work organisation, visual skills, oral skills, or numeracy skills.

 - Associated mental health difficulties.

 Strategies staff can use to support students

 - As explained here, students may have disclosed DCD/dyspraxia to their School.
 Access the LENS report for details on how you can support the student.
 Implement and support a student’s reasonable accommodations with efficiency and discretion.
-Be mindful of how having DCD may impact a student’s experience of college life.
+Be mindful of how having DCD may impact a student’s experience of university life.